1Lighty/BetterDiscordPlugins/README.md

 Saves all deleted and purged messages, as well as all edit history and ghost pings.
 With highly configurable ignore options, and even restoring deleted messages after restarting Discord.

 ## [SaveToRedux](https://github.com/1Lighty/BetterDiscordPlugins/tree/master/Plugins/SaveToRedux "SaveToRedux")
-Allows you to save images, videos, profile icons, server icons, reactions, emotes and custom status emotes to any folder quickly, as well as install plugins from direct links.
+Allows you to save images, videos, profile icons, server icons, reactions, emotes, custom status emotes and stickers to any folder quickly, as well as install plugins from direct links.
 ## [UnreadBadgesRedux](https://github.com/1Lighty/BetterDiscordPlugins/tree/master/Plugins/UnreadBadgesRedux "UnreadBadgesRedux")
 Shows an unread badge on folders, server icons and channels, all toggleable with the count adjustable.